0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2023-03-03-cloudgoat-lambda-walkthrough-part-2.md

 ### Quarantine the IAM User

-In order to prevent the attacker from causing any further damage by using this IAM user, we must delete the affected access keys (disabling is not an option because disabled access keys [can be re-enabled](https://docs.aws.amazon.com/IAM/latest/APIReference/API_UpdateAccessKey.html)).
+In order to prevent the attacker from causing any further damage by using this IAM user, we must delete the affected access keys (disabling isn't preferred because disabled access keys [can be re-enabled](https://docs.aws.amazon.com/IAM/latest/APIReference/API_UpdateAccessKey.html)).
 Note that deleting an access key is an irreversible action, so be sure to properly document the access key ID somewhere (e.g., incident report) for record